-Greece shutting down lignite fired plants, EC considers compensation request from PPC16.
-September 2020. / SEE Energy News
+Greece shutting down lignite fired plants, EC considers compensation request from PPC, SEE Energy News

 As part of the Greek decarbonization program, the country plans to shutdown of all its lignite-fired thermal power plants by 2023.
 The European Commission (EC) is considering a compensation request filed by Greek state-controlled Public Power Corporation (PPC) for the shutting down of this plants.